 About Me

-I am a second year graduate student at Rice University.
-I am advised by Dr. Anastasios Kyrillidis, and I work closely with Dr. Christopher Jermaine, Dr. Thomas Reps of UW-Madison, Dr. Geoffrey Hautier, Dr. George Phillips, and Dr. Mitchell Miller.
-My work focuses on two areas: 1) the development of novel Neural Network (NN) architectures, and 2) applying NNs to the physical sciences: specifically developing Transformer-based architectures for atomistic structural calculations in nanoengineering and biochemistry.
+I am a third year graduate student at Rice University.
+I am advised by Dr. Anastasios Kyrillidis, and I work closely with Dr. Christopher Jermaine, Dr. Geoffrey Hautier, Dr. Thomas Reps of UW-Madison, Dr. George Phillips, and Dr. Mitchell Miller.

-Throughout my work I focus on the underlying mathematics of the application domain and customizing the NN architecure to match the application more closely.
-Additionally, due to the nature of the ML for physical sciences domain, a substantial part of my work in that area is in cross-departmental collaboration and in data curation.
+Throughout my work I focus on the underlying mathematics of the application domain and customizing the NN architecure to encode inductive biases into the architecture.
+Additionally, due to the nature of the ML for physical sciences domain, a substantial part of my work in that area is in cross-departmental collaboration, developing NN pipelines from scratch, and data curation.

-I recently started writing some explanatory articles covering the detailed mathematics of machine learning.
-Check it out!
+I recently started writing some explanatory articles covering in detail the mathematics of machine learning.
+Check them out!

 • Transformer Mathematics In Extensive Detail pdf